vineethsai/tool-registry/README.md

 An open-source framework for managing GenAI tool access with secure authentication, authorization, and just-in-time credential vending.

+## Key Security Features

+- **Role-Based Access Control**: Tools are only accessible by authorized agents based on their roles and permissions
+- **Just-in-Time Credentials**: Temporary, scoped credentials for specific tasks to enhance security
+- **Policy Engine**: Robust policy engine to enforce access rules based on multiple conditions
+- **Scoped Access**: Fine-grained permission control with specific scopes (read, write, etc.)
+- **Comprehensive Logging**: Audit trail of all access attempts and credential usage
+- **Token-Based Authentication**: Secure JWT tokens for both agent authentication and tool credentials

+## Architecture

+The GenAI Tool Registry is built using a modular architecture:

+### Core Components

+1. **Registry Module**:
+   - Manages tool registration, discovery, and metadata
+   - Handles versioning and tool lifecycle

+2. **Authentication Module**:
+   - Agent authentication and identity management
+   - Token generation and validation
+   - Role assignment and management

+3. **Authorization Module**:
+   - Policy-based access control
+   - Context-aware authorization decisions
+   - Custom rule evaluation

+4. **Credential Vendor**:
+   - Just-in-time credential generation
+   - Scoped access tokens
+   - Credential lifecycle management

+5. **Monitoring & Logging**:
+   - Access attempt logging
+   - Credential usage tracking
+   - Audit trail for compliance

+## Security Flow

+1. **Agent Authentication**:
+   - Agent provides credentials
+   - System verifies identity and issues a session token
+   - Agent roles and permissions are loaded

+2. **Tool Discovery**:
+   - Agent browses or searches for available tools
+   - Only tools that the agent potentially has access to are displayed

+3. **Access Request**:
+   - Agent requests access to a specific tool with desired scopes
+   - Policy engine evaluates request against defined policies
+   - Context (time, location, previous usage) is considered

+4. **Credential Issuance**:
+   - If access is granted, a temporary credential is issued
+   - Credential has limited scope and expiration time
+   - Usage is tracked for audit purposes

+5. **Tool Access**:
+   - Agent uses the temporary credential to access the tool
+   - Tool validates the credential on each request
+   - Actions are limited to granted scopes

 ## Features

 - **Secure Tool Registry**: Register, discover, and manage tools with detailed metadata